-The doctoral program in Marketing draws on a variety of underlying disciplines to research important marketing management problems centered around the immediate and future needs and wants of customers.
+The doctoral program in Marketing draws on a variety of underlying disciplines to research important marketing management problems centered on the immediate and future needs and wants of customers.
 Students in the marketing program work closely with faculty in the Marketing Unit and engage in a broad spectrum of disciplinary bases.

 Our programs are full-time degree programs which officially begin in August.
 Students are expected to complete their program in five years.
 Typically, the first two years are spent on coursework, at the end of which students take a field exam, and then another two years on dissertation research and writing.

 The Marketing program draws on economic, behavioral, psychological and administrative theory to focus on marketing problems faced by the firm and its management.
 Through a combination of discipline- and field-based methods, the curriculum enables students to master concepts and research skills directly relevant to business problems.
 Candidates must come to understand the point of view of practicing managers and be able to bring theory and careful research to bear in illuminating important business problems.